 Traveling to Thailand

 In general, travellers who wish to enter the Kingdom of Thailand are required to obtain a visa from a Royal Thai Embassy or a Royal Thai Consulate-General.
-To apply for a visa, a foreigner must possess a valid passport or travel document that is recognized by the Royal Thai Government and comply with the conditions set forth in the Immigration Act of Thailand B.E.2522 (1979) and its relevant regulations.
+To apply for a visa, a foreigner must possess a valid passport or travel document that is recognised by the Royal Thai Government and comply with the conditions set forth in the Immigration Act of Thailand B.E.2522 (1979) and its relevant regulations.
 In addition, the visa applicant must be outside of Thailand at the time of application.
 The applicant will be issued with a type of visa in accordance with his or her purpose of visit.
 For more information on types of visas and general requirements for each type of visa, please see Types of Visa and Issuance of Visa.

 However, there are visa exemptions for some countries: